shimuraii/trucompanion/README.md

     To install and run this website, please install MAMP (https://www.mamp.info/en/downloads/).
 Then, put the whole file into your MAMP -> htdocs -> *Here!*

-    Then, for the database, add it from GitHub's file in here to the following: MAMP -> db -> mysql57 -> *here*
+    Then, for the database, add the folder "People" from GitHub's file in here to the following: MAMP -> db -> mysql57 -> *here*

     you should be good to run the project as of now :).